Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Counterintuitive results

 To solve this problem, we recall that mixtures of any two GWSs, say $\rho_{\rm GW}(p_1,q)$ and $\rho_{\rm GW}(p_2,q)$ for a fixed value of $q$, are also GWSs.
 Specifically, Thus, we can use this property to produce (or simulate) a GWS, which was not measured directly in our experiment, e.g.,

-simply by balanced post-measurement numerical mixing of the two experimentally generated GWSs, $\rho^E_{\rm GW}(p,q)$ for $p=0.8$ and $0.9$ assuming $q=0.1$.
+simply by balanced post-measurement numerical mixing of the two experimental GWSs, $\rho^E_{\rm GW}(p,q)$ for $p=0.8$ and $0.9$ assuming $q=0.9$.
 We refer to this method as a \emph{hybrid} experimental generation, as written in Table~\ref{table2} for the regime \#4.
-By contrast to this regime, we have \emph{directly} generated experimental states satisfying all the inequalities for all other regimes listed in Tables~I and~II.
+By contrast to this regime, we have \emph{directly} generated experimental states in all other regimes listed in Tables~\ref{table1} and~\ref{table2}.
 Moreover, all the states plotted in our figures correspond to those \emph{directly} experimentally generated without using any post-measurement numerical mixing.
-A few experimentally reconstructed GWSs (including those for $p=0.8,0.9$) are shown in Fig.~\ref{fig:RhoExp_GWS}.

-The generation of states in the regime \#4 is a surprising result, especially in the context of the Girdhar-Cavalcanti article on ``All two-qubit states that are steerable via CHSH-type correlations are Bell nonlocal''~\cite{Girdhar2016} (see also Refs.~\cite{Cavalcanti2015,Costa2016}), which seemingly implies the impossibility of generating states in this regime.
+{Our prediction of the existence of states in regime \#4 is a surprising result and our experiment just confirms it.
+This prediction seems to be especially counterintuitive} in the context of the Girdhar-Cavalcanti theorem that ``All two-qubit states that are steerable via CHSH-type correlations are Bell nonlocal'' in~\cite{Girdhar2016} (see also Refs.~\cite{Cavalcanti2015,Costa2016}), which seemingly implies the impossibility of generating states in this regime.
 However, the Girdhar-Cavalcanti theorem is valid in a 2-2 measurement scenario only, i.e., for ``a scenario employing only correlations between two arbitrary dichotomic measurements on each party''~\cite{Girdhar2016}.
-Our steering measures $S_2$ and $S_3$ refer to a 2-3 and 3-3 measurement scenarios, respectively.
+Our steering measures $S_2$ and $S_3$ refer to 2-3 and 3-3 measurement scenarios, respectively.
 Indeed we always assume a full tomography on Bob's side corresponding to the measurement of the three Stokes parameters: $\langle\sigma_x\rangle$, $\langle\sigma_y\rangle$, and $\langle\sigma_z\rangle$.
-While the projective measurements on Alice' side can be limited to 2MS or 3MS.
-It is seen that our and Girdhar-Cavalcanti steering results refer to different measurement scenarios.
-Thus, the observation of the regime \#4 in our steering scenarios does not imply the violation of the Girdhar-Cavalcanti theorem.
+While the projective measurements on the Alice's side can be limited to 2MS or 3MS.
+It can be seen that our and Girdhar and Cavalcanti's steering results refer to different measurement scenarios.
+Thus, the observation of regime \#4 in our steering scenarios does not imply the violation of the Girdhar-Cavalcanti theorem.